ian-gardea/link_manager/README.md

 links.
 Once created, you can save your configuration to an XML file for future use on subsequent sessions.

-By default, the file `configuration.xml` is saved in the same folder that the program is located in.
+By default, the file `session.xml` is saved in the same folder that the program is located in.

 ---